NEST17: Participants announced!

 The three artists will spend one week in residence at the Spraoi studios from Monday 31st of July to Friday 4th of August for a full week of mentoring with the Spraoi team and guest mentor Bill Palmer of Avanti Display before presenting their work at the Spraoi Festival on Friday 4th and Saturday 5th of August at 7pm which will be MC'ed by the famous Lords of Strut.
-The artists will have the opportunity to be evaluated, advised and meet international artists and promoters the following day.
+The artists will have the opportunity to be evaluated, advised and meet international artists and promoters over the weekend.

 What's on at Spraoi this year?

 Spraoi Festival will host national and international acts at Ireland's longest running international street arts festival, all in the historical city of Waterford.
 The annual Spraoi Festival and Parade is held every August Bank Holiday weekend and celebrates Spraoi 25 years in 2017.